 Commercial leases are typically subject to negotiations with the business owners and the building owner, since companies typically want particular options with their spaces, and landlords sometimes need tenants and are prepared to increase certain offerings.

 Before signing a lease contract, it's best to carefully review its terms to ensure that the lease contains all of your business’s needs.
 First, think about the cost of the lease and make sure it is something you can afford during the entire length of the lease.
 You do not need to tie yourself to a five- or ten-year lease if you can help it; your corporation could develop more quickly than you think, or the arrangement may not work out for you.
 A brief-term lease with renewal choices is normally safer.
 Additionally, consider the physical area before signing a lease.

 If your corporation requires modifications to the main area -- for instance, including cubicles, elevating a loading dock, or rewiring for higher communications -- just make sure you (or the owner) will be capable of making the required modifications.
 Other, much less obvious things spelled out within the lease could also be important to your corporation's success.
 For example, ensure that your lease offers you the option to install a sign that is seen from the road.
 Or, if you're relying on being the one store sandwiched inside a brand-new business complex, be certain your lease prevents the owner from leasing a nearby area to a competitor.

 If you need help with your commercial lease, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.